 Debt Load and Credit

 Because a significant portion of your credit score is a result of how much debt you have, an unwise balance transfer decision might harm your credit.
 If you transfer debt to a card with a much higher interest rate, for example, you will have a harder time paying the debt down.
 If you go over your limit, this can ding your credit and possibly result in fees.
-Consequently, you should only transfer your debt to a lower interest card, and then make timely monthly payments.
+Consequently, you should only transfer your debt to a lower interest card and then make timely monthly payments.

 Canceling the Old Card

 After you transfer one card's balance to another, you might be tempted to cancel the card with a zero balance.
 However, this strategy can undermine your credit score because you lower your amount of available credit while your debt remains the same.
 Part of your score is determined by the percentage of debt to available credit.
 Instead of canceling the card, try cutting it up so that you're not tempted to use it.
-Leaving the card open so that you can have a card with no balance reflects positively on your credit.
+Leaving the card open so that you can have a card with no balance since this reflects positively on your credit.